nerdguidedc/nerdguidedc.github.io/about.md

 subscribe to our [rss feed](/feed.xml), or sign up for our [mailing list](http://eepurl.com/bRLrNP).

-The site is undergoing a major redesign in March 2016.
 The Nerd Guide is built using the [Jekyll](//jekyllrb.com/) site generator, the [Evento](//github.com/boyney123/evento) theme, and the